 I love that Ai and Nhai spend a lot of time together.
 The characters do mundane activities like talking in the car or hanging out on the couch, resembling a regular couple.
 They're curious about each other's lives, become familiar, and open up emotionally.
 Their relationship scenes seem authentic, emphasizing a genuine connection.
 In addition, the leads convey natural and easygoing chemistry.
 Also, their attractiveness appeals to the shallow part of me.
 Ai's actor (Meen) is hot, while his costar (Ping) looks super cute.
 This telegenic pair makes the romance aesthetically enticing.

-Ai Long Nhai wins points for its sympathetic portrayal of a modern family unit.
+Ai Long Nhai has an intriguing storyline as Nhai navigates the confusion over his sexuality.
+The series also wins points for its sympathetic portrayal of a modern family unit.
 Ai has two gay dads and shares warm dynamics with them.
 His inspired backstory feels very progressive.
-However, the series botches an opportunity to explore meaningful LGBT parenting themes.
+Regrettably, the series botches an opportunity to explore meaningful LGBT+ parenting themes.
 The outlandish melodrama with Ai's biological mom is so awful that it becomes funny in a campy way.
-Regrettably, Ai Long Nhai proves it is incapable of handling sophisticated plots.
-Many attempts at serious drama come across as foolish and farcical.
-It only excels at depicting lightheartedness.
+This pitiful attempt at serious drama comes across as foolish and farcical.

 Ai Long Nhai is the prequel to Tonhon Chonlatee.
 Like the original, this series enjoys cracking stupid jokes and displays a similar style of absurd comedy.
 The energetic cast enhances the humour with bubbly enthusiasm.
 With that said, a few iffy moments are played for laughs.
 I dislike how Ai reinforces stereotypes by calling Nhai his wife.
 The flimsy plots also irk me, indulging in too much filler and fluff.
 Regardless, I irrationally adore Ai Long Nhai more than some better-written BL dramas.
 This playful love story is full of joy, whimsy, and captivating charm.